denzelrenner/LIFE4136-Group1-Rotation2/README.md

 bash `<insert_script>`
 ```
 ## Protein Sequences
-Amongst the files produced from running the <insert_script> there should be fasta files containing the entire consensus gene sequence for g46214 and g10577 in our diploids and tetraploids.
+Amongst the files produced from running the <insert_script> there should be fasta files containing the entire consensus coding sequence for g46214 and g10577 in our diploids, tetraploids, and reference.
 Now that we have the nucleotide sequences, we can translate them to get our protein sequences.
 This can be accomplished by following the steps below.

   1.Follow the link to the orf finder website.

   2.Input the nucleotide seqeunce into the query seqeunce field and submit the job.
-On the output page, copy and paste the amino acid seqeuence for ORF1 into a new fasta file.
+On the output page, copy and paste the amino acid seqeuence for ORF1 (the longest open reading frame) into a new fasta file with any identifiable headers you prefer.

- 1. Input nucleotide sequence from g42614 diploid into the query sequence field and submit the job.
-From the resulting output stitch the protein sequence for the three longest open reading frames to form the full length protein(ORF1+ORF3+ORF4) (results can be achieved if only the coding sequence is taken and not the entire gene.
-Methodology not shown)

-&nbsp;&nbsp;&nbsp;&nbsp;2.
-Input nucleotide sequence from g42614 tetraploid into the query sequence field and submit the job.
-From the resulting output stitch the protein sequence for the three longest open reading frames to form the full length protein(ORF1+ORF3+ORF4) (results can be achieved if only the coding sequence is taken and not the entire gene.
-Methodology not shown)

-&nbsp;&nbsp;&nbsp;&nbsp;3.
-Input nucleotide sequence from g10577 diploid into the query sequence field and submit the job.
-From the resulting output take the longest open reading frame which is the full length protein (ORF1).
-If you take only coding sequence is the tetraploid truncated? using 0.75AF and not 0.5 caused a bilogically relevant mutation to be seen

-&nbsp;&nbsp;&nbsp;&nbsp;4.
-Input nucleotide sequence from g10577 tetraploid into the query sequence field and submit the job.
-From the resulting output take the longest open reading frame which is the full length protein (ORF1).

 ## Homolog identification

+Now that we have retrieved the sequences for our proteins, we want to figure out what they actually are, and what their closest homologs are in other plant or animal species.
 You should create fasta files called `g10577_homologs.fasta` and `g46214_homologs.fasta` to store all homologs selected based on a given criteria outlined below.

 For g46214, homologous proteins were selected based on having 100% query cover and >60% percentage identity to the reference protein sequence.
 For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the reference protein sequence

 To identify g46214 and g10577 homologs in other plant species we followed the steps below: